andreea-arhip/kafka-ecommerce-example/README.md

              "message": "string"
            }
         ```
+   2. **Shipment service**:
+      - Send the valid transactions (that have not been flagged as possibly fraudulent) to shipment.
+      - The shipment has a status with two possible values:
+        - LOW_PRIORITY (totalAmount < 500$)
+        - HIGH_PRIORITY (totalAmount > 500$)
+      - Publish `shipment` items with the following fields:
+        ```
+           {
+              "shipmentId": "string",
+              "orderId": "string",
+              "shipmentStatus": "string"
+           }
+        ```
+   3. **Order enrichment service (Chained event processing)**
+      - When an order is received, enrich it with customer details from a database (ex: customerEmail).
+      - Send enriched order to a new Kafka topic (enriched-orders).
+      - Downstream consumers can process enriched data instead of raw orders.
-   2. **Order summary processing**: Join the orders, inventory, and shipments topics to produce an enriched order-summary topic
+   4. **Order summary processing**: Join the orders, inventory, and shipments topics to produce an enriched order-summary topic
       - The `order-summary` topic should include:
           - Order details.
           - Inventory availability for ordered products.
           - Shipment status
-   2. **Low-Stock Alerts**:
+   5. **Low-Stock Alerts**:
        - Monitor the inventory topic for low stock conditions
        - Generate alerts on the `inventory-alerts` topic when stockAvailable falls below the threshold.
-   3. **Windowed Aggregation**:
+   6. **Windowed Aggregation**:
        - Perform a 15-minute aggregation of total sales for each product.
        - Output the results to the product-sales topic with fields:
           ```
             {
               "productId": "string",
               "salesAmount": "double",
               "windowEnd": "long"
             }
           ```
-   4. **Error Handling**:
+   7. **Error Handling**:
        - Handle invalid events with missing or malformed fields
        - Redirect invalid events from the orders topic to the `failed-orders` topic for further investigation.

 3. **Schema Evolution**
    - Use **Avro** for message serialization and enable schema evolution via **Schema Registry**.